 The outbreak of the corona virus has made blatantly clear, that the industry must accelerate on this way and embrace novel technologies even faster.
 And it is our ambition to make this happen together.

 Following the very successful CMD19 in Mainz we’re very happy to bring the international chromatography modeling community finally together again.
-We’re looking forward to welcoming you in Heidelberg, Germany, in May 2021.
+We’re looking forward to welcoming you in Germany again in May 2022.
 The goal of the event is to connect professionals, learn from each other, share best practices and identify robust and sustainable work-flows.

 Together with you, we aim to increase the efficiency of modeling applications, to lower the entry barrier for new users and to pave the way for a broad regulatory acceptance.